alexlafroscia/ember-cli-stencil/README.md

 > Automatic discovery of [Stencil.js][stencil] components for your Ember application

 Stencil provides a great, opinionated process for defining Web Components (custom elements) using TypeScript and JSX.
-The problem is that Ember has to be told about what these custom elements are and what events they can emit for you to integrate the two libraries together.

-Because of the conventions of Stencil and the Ember CLI respectively, we can wrap up all of that boilerplate so that your custom elements "just work".
+This addon leverages the conventions of Stencil and the Ember CLI respectively to automatically discover Stencil components in your dependencies and pull them into your application without any further configuration needed!

 ## Installation

-Start by installing your Stencil components as `npm` modules, as described in the [distribution instructions][distribution] instructions in the guide.
+Start by installing your Stencil components as `npm` modules, as described in the [distribution instructions][distribution] in the guide.
 Then, install this addon:

 ```bash
 ember install ember-cli-stencil